eventnetusa/eventnet/src/_drafts/decades-greatest-hits-holiday-ed.md

       ## **2018 \| Carnival Cruise Line: Agentpalooza Tour**

-      For 2 years we have helped Carnival Cruise Line celebrated travel agents and the rock stars they are through exclusive, invite-only events.
+      For years, EventNetUSA has helped Carnival Cruise Line celebrate travel agents and the rock stars they are through exclusive, invite-only events.
-      AgentPalooza cranked up the volume to create a true rock star experience.
+      The 2017 Agentpalooza Tour cranked up the volume to create a true rock star experience.
 Travel agents arrived via limo entrance with paparazzi and fans crowding the red carpet, begging for autographs and photos.
       Stylists and makeup teams brought out the inner rocker in every agent for concert stage photos.
 Lido deck inspired games and activities were hosted by a Carnival Cruise Director.
-VIP swag bags and must-have giveaways topped every event, sending agents home ready to rock for Carnival.
+VIP swag bags and must-have giveaways topped every event, sending agents home, ready to rock for Carnival\!

-      The VP of Sales & Trade Marketing even got a real “Travel Agents Rock” tattoo on stage to show his love for Carnival travel agents\!
+      Carnival's VP of Sales & Trade Marketing even got a real *Travel Agents Rock*&nbsp;tattoo on stage to show his love for Carnival travel agents\!
     single_image_block:
       single_image_path: /uploads/34718071141-38c3ce57d2-o.jpg
     double_image_block: